The Castle in the Forest

 The Castle in the Forest is the last novel by writer Norman Mailer, published in the year of his death, 2007.
 It is the story of Adolf Hitler's childhood as seen through the eyes of Dieter, a demon sent to put him on his destructive path.
 The novel explores the idea that Hitler was the product of incest.
 It forms a thematic contrast with the writer's immediately previous novel The Gospel According to the Son (1999), which deals with the early life of Jesus.
-It received a good deal of praise, including a glowing review from Lee Siegel of The New York Times Book Review, and was the New York Times Bestseller for 2007.
+It received a good deal of praise, including a glowing review from Lee Siegel of The New York Times Book Review, and was a New York Times Bestseller in 2007.

 Structure

 The novel is divided into 15 books, organized initially into a summary of the findings of the SS officer tasked with investigating Hitler's ancestry, and developing into a chart of Hitler's young life.
 It begins with a portrait of his father and mother, followed by a book on the narrator, and then follows Hitler's life before ending with an epilogue entitled the Castle in the Forest where the narrator is interviewed by a US Army psychiatrist at the end of the war.
 The 15 books are: